peterhinch/micropython-micropower/README.md

 ### Function ``now()``

-Returns RTC time since the start of year 2000.
-Two integers are returned, the seconds value and a value of milliseconds (from 0 to 999).
+Returns RTC time in milliseconds since the start of year 2000.
 The function is mainly intended for use in implementing sleep or standby delays which can be resumed after an interrupt from tamper or WKUP.
 Millisecond precision is meaningless in standby periods where wakeups are slow, but is relevant to sleep.
-Precision is limited to about 4mS owing to the RTC hardware.
+Precision is limited to about 4ms owing to the RTC hardware.

 ### Function ``savetime()``

 Store current RTC time in backup RAM.
 Optional argument ``addr`` default 1021.
-This uses two words to store the seconds and milliseconds values produced by ``now()``
+This uses two words to store the milliseconds value produced by ``now()``

 ### Function ``ms_left()``

 This produces a value of delay for presenting to ``wakeup()`` and enables a timed sleep or standby to be resumed after a tamper or WKUP interrupt.
 To use it, execute ``savetime`` before commencing the sleep/standby.
-Arguments ``delta`` normally the original delay period in mS, ``addr`` the address where the time was saved (default 1021).
+Arguments ``delta`` normally the original delay period in ms, ``addr`` the address where the time was saved (default 1021).
 The function can raise an exception in response to a number of errors such as the case where a time was not saved or the RTC was adjusted after saving.
 The defensive coder will trap these!

+If the time has expired it will return zero (i.e. it will never return negative values).

 The test program ``ttest.py`` illustrates its use.